We love Christmas! Here are a few tips to help make sure your dog enjoys it too:

 1. Christmas food

-Festive food is delicious to us but to our pets some can be dangerous.
+Festive food is delicious to us but this is a time of year when several ‘Christmassy’ recipes are potentially dangerous for our dogs.
 The list is long, but it’s worth remembering what not to feed your dog, as an emergency trip to the vets will be the last thing you’ll want for you and your best friend!

 Don’t worry, it’s not all bad!
 You can still share some skinless and boneless turkey!
 Just be careful it's not covered in fat, salt or gravy as this can cause tummy upsets or pancreatitis flares.